The hyperbolic Brownian plane: Introduction

 \section{Introduction}

 The construction and the study of random surfaces as scaling limits of random planar maps has been a very active field of research in the last years, see \cite{LeGallICM,MieStFlour} for survey.
 The first such random surface that was built is the Brownian map \cite{LG11,Mie11}, which is now known to be the scaling limit of a wide class of finite planar maps conditioned to be large \cite{Ab13,AA13,BLG13,BJM13,CLGmodif}.
 Curien \& Le Gall introduced the Brownian plane in \cite{CLGplane}, which can be seen as a non-compact version of the Brownian map.
-They showed that it is the scaling limit of the Uniform Infinite Planar Quadrangulation (UIPQ) and conjectured it to be the scaling limit of several other random infinite lattices such as the Uniform Infinite Planar Triangulation of Angel \& Schramm \cite{AS03} (a fact that we verify below for type-I triangulations).
-The goal of this paper is to introduce and to study a new random surface which we call \emph{the hyperbolic Brownian plane} that is obtained as a near-critical scaling limit of the hyperbolic triangulations of \cite{CurPSHIT}.
+They showed that it is the scaling limit of the Uniform Infinite Planar Quadrangulation (UIPQ).
+They also conjectured it to be the scaling limit of several other random infinite lattices such as the Uniform Infinite Planar Triangulation (UIPT) of Angel \& Schramm \cite{AS03} (we verify this fact below for type-I triangulations).
+The goal of this paper is to introduce and to study a new random surface which we call \emph{the hyperbolic Brownian plane}.
+This surface is obtained as a near-critical scaling limit of the hyperbolic triangulations of \cite{CurPSHIT}.